cawzal/eight-puzzle-solver/README.md

 # Eight Puzzle Solver

 Command line eight puzzle solver.
-The program constructs a graph of all the nodes, and then performs a search using the algorithm specified.
-The time indicates the duration of the search and not the time required to construct the graph.
-The heuristic used for the A* and IDA* algorithms in the manhattan distance.
+Program constructs a graph of all the nodes, and then performs a search using the algorithm specified.
+Time indicates the duration of the search and not the time required to construct the graph.
+Heuristic used for the A* and IDA* algorithms is the manhattan distance.

 ### Program Arguments

 ```
 program.exe puzzle algorithm
 ```

-The puzzle is provided as a nine digit sequence.
-The program does not  check for unsolvable board configurations before attempting to solve.
-The algorithm is selected based on the following options:
+Puzzle is provided as a nine digit sequence where the blank tile is represented by zero.
+Program does not check for unsolvable board configurations before attempting to solve.
+Algorithm is selected based on the following options:
 - ``astar`` (A*)
-- ``bfs`` (breadth-first search)
+- ``bfs`` (Breadth-First search)
-- ``idastar`` (IDA*),
+- ``idastar`` (IDA*)
-- ``iddfs`` (iterative deepening depth-first search)
+- ``iddfs`` (Iterative Deepening Depth-First Search)

 ### Example (Usage)